If you cannot find the answer to your questions, feel free to email firstname.lastname@example.org or give us a call (1-800-670-9550).

 2: Are prosthetic devices paid for by insurance?

-Yes, prosthetic devices are paid for by most insurance plans and Workers Compensation.
-If you would like for us to find out if a prosthesis is covered under your plan, we will do this for you free of charge.
+Yes, prosthetic devices are paid for by most insurance plans and Workers’ Compensation.
+One of our free services to prospective clients is finding out for you if a prosthesis is covered under your plan.

 3: How do I know if my insurance will pay?